Joint Constraints on Fuzzy and Warm Dark Matter from Satellite Populations of the Milky Way and Andromeda: Dark Matter Models

 Similarly, using the results from \citet{2025ApJ...986..127N}, the suppression of the subhalo mass function in WDM relative to CDM can also be expressed as

 where $\alpha = 2.5$, $\beta=0.9$ and $\gamma = 1.0$.

+It is worth noting that when characterizing the suppression of the subhalo mass function in FDM and WDM relative to CDM, \citet{2025ApJ...986..127N} utilized cosmological zoom-in simulations with modified initial conditions corresponding to FDM or WDM transfer functions.
+Although these simulations neglect FDM wave interference effects and the thermal velocities of WDM particles, this approximation is sufficiently accurate for the subhalos of interest in this work, which have peak virial masses of $M \gtrsim 10^8~M_{\odot}$ \citep{2017JCAP...11..017L,2020ApJ...893...48N,2023MNRAS.524.4256M}.
+The probabilistic inference was performed to reconstruct the model parameters ($\alpha$, $\beta$, and $\gamma$) which fit the simulated data, and the values that maximize the posterior distributions were adopted.
+They verified that the uncertainties associated with these parameters do not significantly affect the final constraints.
 In~Figure~\ref{transfer_shmf_relative.pdf}, we show the examples of the transfer functions and subhalo mass function suppressions for the FDM and WDM models with the same $M_{\mathrm{hm}}$.
 We can see that, for fixed $M_{\mathrm{hm}}$, the WDM exhibits a stronger suppression than the FDM at relatively high subhalo masses, whereas at lower masses its suppression becomes weaker than that of FDM.